lilydjwg/nvchecker/docs/usage.rst

   source = "apt"

-This enables you to track the update of an arbitary APT repository, without needing of apt and an updated local APT database.
+This enables you to track the update of an arbitrary APT repository, without needing of apt and an updated local APT database.

 pkg
   Name of the APT binary package.